-Supporting all platforms and languages that use PowerShell, this site's Videos section provides links to the organization's PowerShell on YouTube channel (with more than 100 videos).
+Supporting all platforms and languages that use PowerShell, this site's Free Resources section is a portal to e-books and the PowerShell.org YouTube channel (which has more than 100 videos).
 The Build Server section lets you sign up for virtual instances of PowerShell for testing and learning purposes.

-Training with free trial periods
+PowerShell training with free trial periods

-Pluralsight: This well-known training library includes a plethora of courses on PowerShell, taught by experts such as Jeffrey Snover, Jeff Hicks and Mark Minasi.
+- Pluralsight: This well-known training library includes a plethora of courses on PowerShell, taught by experts such as Jeffrey Snover, Jeff Hicks and Mark Minasi.

 General resources: Microsoft, blogs and other sources

-Windows PowerShell Survival Guide: This is perhaps the motherlode of resources – Microsoft's list of lists for PowerShell.
+- Windows PowerShell Survival Guide: This is perhaps the mother lode of resources – Microsoft's list of lists for PowerShell.

 When you need a break from learning about PowerShell and creating scripts, check out Reddit users' favorite Jeffrey Snover quotes.

 Many PowerShell power users lament the lack of certifications for this essential admin tool.
 Although Microsoft doesn't offer a certification based solely on PowerShell, the company has peppered several of its certifications – including the ever-popular Microsoft Certified Solutions Associate (MCSA) and Microsoft Certified Solutions Expert (MCSE) certifications – with PowerShell questions.

 Whether you earn a certification or simply develop working knowledge of PowerShell, you can't go wrong investing time to learn all you can about this valuable tool.